slicebit/qb/README.md

 # qb - the database toolkit for go
 **This project is currently pre 1.**
+More documentation will be coming soon.
 Although the tests coverage are high, currently, it is not recommended to use it in production.
-It can currently crash especially in high concurrency.
+It can currently crash especially in concurrency.

 About qb
 --------